yuanhe772/My-Dumb-Lil-Leetcode/README.md

 # Leetcode racer records
 keep up the good work
-way to go way to go
-May the odds be on your side
+& May the odds be on your side